Skip to content

 Why Chicken Republic Focused on Supply Chain First

 Nigeria’s food sector is volatile.
 Prices fluctuate rapidly, logistics can collapse, and imports can stall.
-Yet, there is no excuse for poor quality.
+Yet, from the customer’s perspective, there is no excuse for poor quality.
 That alone can shut down a store in days.

 From the beginning, Chicken Republic knew it couldn’t grow on taste alone.
-It needed a reliable supply chain engine.
+The company leadership knew it needed a reliable supply chain engine.
 Even though that meant going local, centralized, and staying disciplined.
 Today, over 99% of its ingredients are sourced from Nigeria.

-The company operates central kitchens and warehouses in all major cities it serves, including Lagos, Abuja, and Port Harcourt.
+The fast food giant operates central kitchens and warehouses in all major cities it serves, including Lagos, Abuja, and Port Harcourt.

 These facilities are the arteries of the brand.
-Stores don’t manage their own sourcing; they order from HQ.
+Instead of managing their own sourcing, stores order everything from headquarters.
 This way, they can keep prices low and stockouts rare.

 Read more: Lessons from Nike’s $100M Inventory Glitch in 2000.